Doctoral Internship in Health Service Psychology

 Living in Tallahassee

-Tallahassee, the state capital, is home to Florida A&M University and Tallahassee Community College, in addition to FSU.
+Tallahassee, the state capital, is home to Florida A&M University and Tallahassee State College (formerly known as Tallahassee Community College), in addition to FSU.
 Tallahassee is a culturally and politically dynamic community with a strong sense of identity.
-The metropolitan area is rapidly growing with a current population of about 270,000 and is located in the northwestern part of the state, an area called the “Big Bend.”
+The metropolitan area is rapidly growing with a current population of about 296,544 and is located in the northwestern part of the state, an area called the “Big Bend.”
 A recent national survey of college towns ranked Tallahassee the second best medium sized city in which to live.
 There is considerable sunlight with warm, moist summers and mild winters.
 Tallahassee has gently rolling hills and is covered with beautiful tree-lined streets some of which are protected “canopy roads.”
 The southern edge of town borders Apalachicola National Forest that spans the forty miles to the Gulf of Mexico.
 Gulf Coast beaches and recreation begin within a one-hour drive south of Tallahassee and stretch 200 miles to Pensacola.
 Northern Florida is also known for its unique and refreshing freshwater springs and plentiful wildlife.

-The staff is multi-disciplinary and culturally diverse, with licensed professionals from several mental health disciplines, including clinical and counseling psychology, social work, mental health counseling, art therapy and a mental health education coordinator.
-Typically there are four Doctoral psychology interns and three pre-masters interns.
+The staff is multi-disciplinary and culturally diverse, with licensed professionals from several mental health disciplines, including clinical and counseling psychology, clinical social work, clinical mental health counseling, marriage and family therapy, art therapy and a mental health education coordinator.
+Typically, there are four Doctoral psychology interns, one to three pre-masters interns, social work interns, doctoral practicum counselors, as well as masters resident(s) and psychology residents.
 The support staff consists of an office administrator and receptionists.
-Staff members hold membership in a variety of professional organizations including the American Psychological Association, the Florida Psychological Association, the American Counseling Association, the American Group Psychotherapy Association, the National Association of Social Workers, and the American Art Therapy Association.
+Staff members hold membership in a variety of professional organizations including the American Psychological Association, the Florida Psychological Association, the American Counseling Association, the American Group Psychotherapy Association, the National Association of Social Workers, the American Art Therapy Association, and EMDR International Association.

 University of Miami